HaibaoM55/CSSFUCK/readme.md

 # CSSFUCK `[]+(){}`

-## Version: 1.0
+## Version: 0.1

-CSSFuck is an compiled language to css made to fuck your brain even more.
+CSSFuck is an esoteric language to css made to fuck your brain even more.

 By [@HaibaoM55](https://github.com/HaibaoM55)